skarryhi/Libft/README.md

-# libft
+# libft (minilibrary)
-school 42 project
+do make for creating libft.a